 To encourage a variety of intellectual and cultural experiences, you'll attend at least 10 events of your choice during fall, winter and May terms.
 Those may include lectures, plays, films, art shows, concerts and community engagement activities.
-Students receive one-quarter credit for completing the University 1780 requirements.
+Students receive one-quarter credit for completing the Transy Engagements requirements.

 Academic advisors can be valuable resources for you as you begin to clarify your life and career goals.